Kitura/CZlib/README.md

 Swift module maps for [zlib](https://www.zlib.net/), which allow you to use the zlib C library in your Swift project.

-Note - from Swift 4.2 you can pull the zlib library directly into your Swift project and will not need to use this repository (you can see an example of this in [Kitura-Compression](https://github.com/IBM-Swift/Kitura-Compression/tree/master/Sources/CZlib)).

 ## Usage

 #### Add dependencies